 Automatically cleaning unwanted data

-Option-2: Additional storage space purchase from Salesforce
+Option-2: Purchasing Additional Storage Space from Salesforce

-Option-3: Archiving data
+Option-3: Archiving the Old/Compliance Data